By/About Sam Scott

 by Wayne Muller

 One of the hazards of a reflective life is to grope for answers before you've asked the right questions.
-Wayne Muller, a minister, therapist and bestselling author has taken a stab at asking the big questions: Who am I?
+Wayen Muller, a minister, therapis and bestselling author has taken a stab at asksing the big questions: Who am I?
 What do I love?
 How shall I live, knowing I will die?
 What is my gift to the family of the Earth?
 Following each of these questions are some of the most tender and luminous discussions one could hope to ponder.
 More than a monastery for the armchair seeker, this has potential to be a mind-altering book with permanent impact.

 1995